 – Taking other leave available (e.g. long service leave)

 Should an employee be required to self-isolate by the government or medical authorities and if the employee is covered by an award that includes a provision for pandemic leave, the employee can access up to 2 weeks unpaid pandemic leave (or more by agreement with their employer).
-The leave needs to start before 30 June 2020.
+The date before which this leave needs to start varies per Modern Award.

 Different scenarios are possible here: